wayneeseguin/graft/doc/merging.md

 7. **Output**

-   Any errors occurring in the Eval Phase or while Pruning/Cherry Picking  are displayed to the user, and `spruce` exits with the failure.
-If no errors are encountered, `spruce` formats the root document as YAML, and prints the output to the user.
+   Any errors occurring in the Eval Phase or while Pruning/Cherry Picking  are displayed to the user, and `graft` exits with the failure.
+If no errors are encountered, `graft` formats the root document as YAML, and prints the output to the user.

 ## What about arrays?

 Merging arrays together is slightly more complicated than merging arbitrary-key-values, because order matters.
-To aid in this, `spruce` has specific **array operators** that are used to tell it how to perform array merges:
+To aid in this, `graft` has specific **array operators** that are used to tell it how to perform array merges:

 - `(( append ))` - Adds the data to the end of the corresponding array in the root document.